bastgau/ha-pi-hole-v6/docs/guide-explained-entities.md

 **Description:** Last data update from the Pi-hole API.
 **Unit**: date

-> [!TIP]
-> This entity generates frequent and unnecessary data.
-To improve performance and reduce database size, exclude it from the recorder by adding it to the `recorder.exclude list` in your `configuration.yaml`.
+_This entity generates frequent and unnecessary data.
+To improve performance and reduce database size, exclude it from the recorder by adding it to the recorder.exclude list in your configuration.yaml._

 #### - Memory usage